-Labor on course to oust Scott Morrison as Australia’s PM in election
+Australian PM Scott Morrison concedes defeat as Labor set to win

 “If Labor falls short and it wants to form government, it can talk to the Greens or it can talk to the crossbench.”

+Winning fewer than 76 seats will force the party to negotiate with others, and with minor parties and independents taking votes from both left and right, this increases the likelihood of a hung parliament and a minority government.

-Centre-left Labor could still form a majority government, based on early vote counting, lawmakers and analysts said.
+However, centre-left Labor could still form a majority government, based on early vote counting, lawmakers and analysts said.

-Former defence minister Chris Pyne, who retired from Mr Morrison’s government in the last election, agreed the ruling coalition would not score enough seats to form a majority government.

-“The coalition can’t get there in its own right, no,” he said.
+With 55 per cent of the vote counted, the coalition had 52 seats, while independents and the Greens held 11, the ABC projected.
+A further 16 seats remained in doubt.

+The pandemic led to a record proportion of postal votes, which will not be added to the count until Sunday.

 Register for free to continue reading